Troika inspectors conclude Greek visit, back in September

 The European Commission welcomed the announcements but urged the country to act on its promises.

-The structural reforms announced during the troika visit include trying to revive a privatization program that has stagnated and proceed with a liberalization of markets and professions that has been done only on paper.
+The structural reforms announced during the troika visit include trying to revive a privatisation programme that has stagnated and proceed with a liberalisation of markets and professions that has been done only on paper.

 (Writing by Dina Kyriakidou; Editing by Catherine Evans and Rosalind Russell)